2012 ITF Women's Circuit (January–March)

-The 2012 ITF Women's Circuit is the 2012 edition of the second tier tour for women's professional tennis.
-It is organised by the International Tennis Federation and is a tier below the WTA Tour.
+The 2012 ITF Women's Circuit is the 2012 edition of the third tier tour for women's professional tennis.
+It is organised by the International Tennis Federation and is a tier below the WTA 125 series.
 The ITF Women's Circuit includes tournaments with prize money ranging from $10,000 up to $100,000.
 During the months of January to March 2012, 88 tournaments were held.